Best Practices and up to the minute news on Customer Experience Management and Service Excellence

 Limit the number of open-ended questions.

 Digital apps are accessible since most people have a smartphone on them at any given moment.
 They also provide feedback that’s immediately available for you to view.
-Some guests won’t want to download an app, though, especially older guests who may not be as tech-savvy.
+Some guests won’t want to download an app, especially older guests who may not be as tech-savvy.

-Copyright © 2024 The Gem - All Rights Reserved.
+Copyright © 2025 The Gem - All Rights Reserved.